 Sliced homemade chocolate peanut butter fudge on brown parchment paper | © Beyond the Butter®

-The list is short here my friends—only the following 6 ingredients are needed to make this super easy chocolate peanut butter fudge recipe.
+The list is short here—only the following six ingredients are needed to make this super easy chocolate peanut butter fudge recipe.

 • Semi-Sweet Chocolate Chips.
 Or you can use a good quality 60% or 70% dark chocolate.
 I used Ghirardelli’s semi-sweet chocolate chips.

 • Mini Peanut Butter Cups.
-They'll get chopped up and used as the topping!
-Reese's are always a good bet, but ALDI makes them as well and they are AMAZING.
+They’ll get chopped up and used as the topping!
+Reese’s is always a good bet, but ALDI makes them as well, and they are AMAZING.

 • Vanilla Extract and Salt.
-To balance out the sweetness and round out the flavors, you'll also need vanilla extract and salt.
+You’ll also need vanilla extract and salt to balance the sweetness and round out the flavors.

 I did not try this recipe using any other ingredients or methods.
 If you’d like to see a different method for making fudge using heavy cream, check out my Cookies and Cream Fudge recipe!